John von Neumann: Illness and death

 In 1955, a mass was found near von Neumann's collarbone, which turned out to be cancer originating in the skeleton, pancreas or prostate.
 (While there is general agreement that the tumor had metastasised, sources differ on the location of the primary cancer.)
+(Note: While Macrae gives the origin as pancreatic, the Life magazine article says it was the prostate.
+Sheehan's book gives it as testicular.)
 The malignancy may have been caused by exposure to radiation at Los Alamos National Laboratory.
 As death neared he asked for a priest, though the priest later recalled that von Neumann found little comfort in receiving the last rites – he remained terrified of death and unable to accept it.
 Of his religious views, von Neumann reportedly said, "So long as there is the possibility of eternal damnation for nonbelievers it is more logical to be a believer at the end," referring to Pascal's wager.
 He confided to his mother, "There probably has to be a God.
 Many things are easier to explain if there is than if there isn't."

-He died Roman Catholic on February 8, 1957, aged 53, at Walter Reed Army Medical Hospital and was buried at Princeton Cemetery.
+Von Neumann lived and died Roman Catholic on February 8, 1957, aged 53, at Walter Reed Army Medical Hospital and was buried at Princeton Cemetery.